Mike Cahill (golfer): Professional career

 For the remainder of his career, Cahill has worked as a club pro across Australia.
 In the late 1980s, he began working at Eagle Ridge Golf Club in Rosebud, Victoria.
 In the 2000s, he moved on to Tumut Golf Course in Tumut, New South Wales.
 More recently, he has worked at Whaleback Golf Course at Parkwood, Western Australia.

 Personal life

-In the 1970s, Cahill got married to Julie.
+In the 1970s, Cahill married Julie.
 As of 1980, however, they were divorced.

 In April 1982, Cahill's father went into the hospital.
-He passed away two months later.
+He died two months later.